azoght/coding-club-alexander-academy/Week1.md

 It should be used if you are unsure what data type a value is.

 ## Type Conversion Functions
-There are other built-in functions that can be used to convert a value from one type to another.
+There are other built-in functions that can be used to convert a value from one type to another. [(2.6: Type conversion functions)](https://runestone.academy/runestone/books/published/fopp/SimplePythonData/ConvertTypeFunctions.html)

 **Int()-** used to convert a value to an integer
 ```python